-A neck warmer will seal up any draughts getting through the space between your jacket and helmet, making a huge difference to your winter riding.
+A neck warmer will seal any draughts getting through the space between your jacket and helmet, making a massive difference to your winter riding.

-It can also help with wind noise by reducing the amount of air swirling around inside your helmet.
+It can also help with wind noise by reducing the air swirling inside your helmet.
 (Read more about how to make your helmet quieter.)

 We’ve compiled a list covering a range of price points.
 If you’re on a budget, dip your toe (or neck) in with one of the cheaper options – you’ll immediately notice the difference.